 This blackened cod recipe is quick, easy and delicious.
 Plus, it works with any type of lean, firm white fish, not just cod!

-Combine paprika, cumin, oregano, remaining teaspoon salt, black pepper, and cayenne in a shallow bowl.
+Combine paprika, cumin, oregano, black pepper, salt and cayenne in a shallow bowl.
 Pat fish fillets dry then coat fillets in spice mixture on all sides; rubbing in as needed.

 Heat a large non-stick skillet set over medium for 3 minutes.
 Add 1 tablespoon of oil to skillet, swirl to coat, then add 2 cod fillets.
 Cook just until starting to blacken, about 4 minutes.
 Flip the fillets and cook 3–4 minutes more until blackened on second side and a thermometer inserted in the thickest parts registers 145ºF; transfer to a plate.
 Repeat cooking process with remaining oil and fillets.